Get the right travel insurance

 Generally speaking, most insurers will allow you to travel during your pregnancy unless you’re advised against it by your doctor.
 Although pregnancy travel insurance doesn’t provide cover for events arising from a normal pregnancy, such as normal childbirth, you could however be covered for complications and unforeseen events while travelling.

 Confused.com’s 2013 research revealed that 20% of future mothers did not take out travel insurance.
-And of those that did, less than half failed to check the terms and conditions of their insurance policy with regards to pregnancy.
+And of those that did, almost half failed to check the terms and conditions of their insurance policy with regards to pregnancy.

 It’s worth checking the policy documents before taking out travel insurance, and here’s why: